AdibZidan/personal-portfolio/README.md

 ## Accomplishments:

 - Portfolio, About Me & Task Manager are fully responsive
-- Tests for each Component
+- Basic tests for each Component
 - Dynamic SCSS mixins

 ## What I've learned